-This is another good way to keep your hair out of your face in windy outdoor conditions or to let it dry after a rain shower or wash.
+The “buff band” is another good way to keep your hair out of your face in windy outdoor conditions or to let it dry after a rain shower or wash.
 It’s made by simply feeding your hair through the opening and then pulling the buff far enough over your head to keep it in place when the wind is blowing strong.

 13. Doggy Style

 For those who fear their four-legged hiking companions will feel left out by their human’s buff-wearing, there are a handful of online vendors of canine-specific buffs that will let your pooch join in the fun.

-So, how did you like our tutorial on how to wear a buff?
+So, how did you like our tutorial on how to use a buff?

 We hope that the above guide has convinced you that a buff is something that merits its place in any backpack at any time of year, whether you’re camping, climbing, hiking or just love to have a little warmth-giving accessory to hand on your daily rounds.

 We’re also sure that wherever and whenever you do your hiking, at least a small handful of the above buff-wear configurations are sure to come in mightily handy somewhere down the line.

-If you have any comments, tips or questions about how to wear a buff or other headwear, please drop them in the comments box below.
+If you have any comments, tips or questions about how to wear buff headwear, please drop them in the comments box below.
 And if you’d like to convert your friends to the buff-wearing clan, feel free to share!